Frequently Asked Questions

 What if I haven’t filed my taxes yet?

 Income estimates may be used, but you must update your FAFSA once you have completed your Federal income tax return.
-Generally, the IRS Data Retrieval Tool will not be available until the beginning of February each year.

 What is a Student Aid Report (SAR)?